What Top Gummy Brands Won't Tell You About Manufacturing

 The Sugar-Free Dilemma

-The "sugar-free" gummy trend created massive challenges in 2023.
-Every sugar alcohol and alternative sweetener comes with trade-offs that affect manufacturability, not just marketing claims.
+The sugar-free gummy trend created massive challenges in 2023.
+Every sugar alcohol and alternative sweetener comes with trade-offs that affect manufacturability, not just marketing.

 Take maltitol.
-It mimics sugar texture beautifully, carries flavors well, and costs less than alternatives.
-Sounds perfect, right?
-Except it's hygroscopic-meaning it pulls moisture from the air like a sponge.
-It can cause digestive issues above 10 grams per day.
-And it has a nasty tendency to crystallize during storage, giving you crunchy spots in what should be a smooth gummy.
+It mimics sugar texture, carries flavors well, and costs less.
+Sounds perfect?
+Except it's hygroscopic, can cause digestive issues above 10 grams per day, and crystallizes during storage, giving you crunchy spots in what should be a smooth gummy.

-Allulose is the new darling-minimal digestive issues, low glycemic impact, better stability profile.
-But it costs four to five times more than sugar, has completely different binding properties that require reformulation, and comes from a limited supplier base that can't always meet demand.
+Allulose is the new darling—minimal digestive issues, low glycemic impact, better stability.
+But it costs four to five times more than sugar, has different binding properties requiring reformulation, and comes from a limited supplier base.

-The brands that succeeded found the sweet spot (pun absolutely intended) between cost, digestibility, and manufacturability.
-Most settled on hybrid systems using two or three different sweeteners, which requires the kind of sophisticated formulation experience you don't get from YouTube tutorials.
+Brands that succeeded found the sweet spot (pun intended) between cost, digestibility, and manufacturability.
+Most settled on hybrid systems using two or three sweeteners—the kind of sophisticated formulation you don't get from YouTube tutorials.

 Making Medicine Taste Like Candy

-Here's something consumers blissfully ignore: many beneficial ingredients taste absolutely terrible.
+Here's something consumers blissfully ignore: many beneficial ingredients taste terrible.

-Take elderberry, which was everywhere in 2023 immunity gummies.
-The raw material brings bitter tannin notes, an astringent mouthfeel that makes your mouth pucker, color that shifts with pH changes, and a tendency to bind with gelatin or pectin in ways that ruin texture.
+Take elderberry, everywhere in 2023 immunity gummies.
+It brings bitter tannin notes, astringent mouthfeel, pH-sensitive color, and a tendency to bind with gelatin or pectin, ruining texture.

-Masking that requires layering three or four natural flavors, optimizing sweetener blends, balancing acids, and often encapsulating the elderberry itself just to trap the bad flavors inside.
+Masking that requires layering three or four natural flavors, optimizing sweetener blends, balancing acids, and often encapsulating the elderberry itself to trap bad flavors.

 I've worked on formulations where flavor compounds alone cost $0.15 to $0.25 per gummy.
 For a 60-count bottle, that's $9 to $15 just in flavoring.
-This is exactly why cheap gummies taste medicinal-they're cutting corners on the most expensive part of the formula after the active ingredients.
+Cheap gummies taste medicinal because they cut corners on the most expensive part after active ingredients.

 Supply Chain Realities That Disrupted Production